polterguy/phosphorusfive/plugins/p5.hyperlisp/README.md

 ### Types in Hyperlisp

-As previously mentioned, Hyperlisp supports types, by adding an additional value between the "name" and its "value", inbetween colons (:).
+As previously mentioned, Hyperlisp supports types, by adding an additional value between the "name", and its "value", inbetween colons (:).
 Below is an example of some of the types in Hyperlisp.

 ```